FPS Calculator

 | Refresh rate | How many times the monitor updates per second | Hertz (Hz) | Monitor hardware |

-A 144 Hz monitor can display up to 144 frames per second, but your GPU still needs to produce those frames.
-If your GPU only outputs 60 FPS on a 144 Hz monitor, you only see 60 unique frames per second.
-Technologies like G-Sync (NVIDIA) and FreeSync (AMD) synchronise the two to prevent screen tearing.
+A 144 Hz monitor can display up to 144 unique frames per second, but the GPU still needs to produce them.
+If the GPU only outputs 60 FPS on a 144 Hz display, you see 60 unique frames with some repeated.
+When FPS exceeds the refresh rate without sync, the monitor displays parts of two different frames at once, causing visible screen tearing.

 Higher FPS and Input Lag